 Certified Independent Production Funds

-Recently, the CRTC released a new framework for Certified Independent Production Funds (CIPFs) on August 25, 2016 (CRTC 2016-343), implementing changes effective September 1, 2016.
-It contains ambiguous wording that affects the funding of digital media projects as it determined that the Commission would ‘maintain a 10% limit on funding that can be allocated to non-programming digital content’.
+In August 2016 the CRTC released a new framework for Certified Independent Production Funds (CIPFs) (CRTC 2016-343), implementing changes effective September 1, 2016.
+The Commission stated it would ‘maintain a 10% limit on funding that can be allocated to non-programming digital content’.
 Previously that 10% cap (which is 10% of the revenues that a fund receives from cable and satellite companies) was only for standalone digital media and there was no cap on digital media affiliated with television programming.

 Interactive Ontario met with the CRTC to discuss the potential impact of these CIPF changes on Canada’s digital media industry and contributed to the CIAIC’s submission in support of the Bell Fund’s letter.